executablebooks/cli/docs/content/layout.md

-In Jupyter Book, you can specify that the outputs of a cell (if it's a code cell) or the entire cell (if it's a markdown cell) should take up all of the horizonal space (including the sidebar where popouts normally live) using the following cell metadata tag:
+In Jupyter Book, you can specify that the outputs of a cell (if it's a code cell) or the entire cell (if it's a markdown cell) should take up all of the horizonal space (including the margin to the right) using the following cell metadata tag:

 ```json